fictioncoach/fictioncoach.github.io/_posts/2018-06-01-how-to-write-a-good-story.md

 It may be anything, from writing a short story, to writing a novella or even that novel you've been dreaming about since you were a kid.

 The demands are high.
-But now you have someone to coach you :)
+But now you have someone to coach you.

+Talk soon.